 Value of contracts in relation to investments for:

-All investments are made in accordance with Insurance Act, 1938 and Insurance Regulatory and Development Authority of India (Investment) Regulations, 2016 and are performing investments.
+All investments are made in accordance with Insurance Act, 1938 and Insurance Regulatory and Development Authority of India (Actuarial, Finance and Investment Functions of Insurers) Regulations, 2024 and are performing investments.
 The policy holders funds have not been directly or indirectly invested outside India.

 (B) Allocation of investment income